 Please fill out the cost estimates in terms of “2022 Euros”, meaning that you estimate what your costs would be based on the prices of goods and services in 2022.
 This means that you do not need to make your own estimation with regards to what the prices of, say, IT services will be in the future.
 Compass Lexecon will then be using consistent inflation assumptions for the different cost estimates.

-Please see below an overview of all cost estimates and further information that you will be asked to provide on the following pages.
+Please see below an overview of all cost estimates and further information that you will be asked to provide below on this page.

-You can also open this table to a new tab to facilitate filling out the questionnaire on the following pages.
+You can also open this table to a new tab to facilitate filling out the questionnaire in the following sections.